AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/005-arrival.md

 "Dreams."
 I smirked, "What can I say they were sexy."

 "I hope he's worth it."
-He said with a smile, "If not I'll be in town for
+He said with a smile, "If not I'll be in town until the morning."

+I looked at his name plate, "Allejandro."
+I smiled, "Thanks, but I think if he throws me out I'll be leaving tonight."

+Allenjandro laughed, "Offer still stands."
+He gave me the once over and I gave him a parting smile as I headed out the door.
+I could feel the other man's eyes on my back and knew
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0NDkyMDQ2Nl19
+eyJoaXN0b3J5IjpbLTUyOTAwMTMzOF19
 -->